Canal House Cooks Every Day

 Everything about Melissa Hamilton and Christopher Hirsheimer delivers the same message: We won the lottery.
 We get to live authentic lives and cook real food and write books that are both creative and simple.

 Disclosure: If I sound certain of these perceptions, it’s because I know these women.
 They were friends of friends when I wrote about their first, self-published cookbook.
 By Number 2 and Number 3, admiration had become acquaintance.
 By Number 4 I was like those groupies who run after the rock star’s limo.
-By Number 5 and Number 6 and Number 7, we were in a form of friendship.
+By Number 5, Number 6 and Number 7, we were in a form of friendship.

 Not, however, the kind of friendship that has them confiding in me.
 So I was stunned to get a 384-page brick of a hardcover book, with 250 recipes and 130 of Hirsheimer’s photographs and Hamilton’s illustrations.
 “Canal House Cooks Every Day” is just that: recipes for every season, using ingredients of the season.
 [To buy the book from Amazon, click here.]